-In 2009 I joined BUAS, to teach Film & TV production.
-Co-chair of the participation council since 2021.
-I obtained fill tenure in 2012.
-I am also an external examiner for Nord University, Norway.
-At BUAS I developed a special interest in documentary filmmaking and Impact Producing.
-Productions include ‘A Safe Haven’, a short documentary about refugee children in the Netherlands, and ‘God, Church, Pills & Condoms’, a film exploring teenage pregnancies in the Philippines.
-My documentary ‘The old normal is killing us’ premiered at the Australian GBIENNALE GECO21 International Festival 2021.
+I currently serve as chair of the participation council and as an external examiner for Nord University in Norway.
+At BUAS, I specialize in documentary filmmaking and impact producing.
+Productions include “A Safe Haven,” a short documentary about refugee children in the Netherlands, and “God, Church, Pills & Condoms,” a film exploring teenage pregnancies in the Philippines.
+My documentary “The old normal is killing us” premiered at the 2021 Australian GBIENNALE GECO21 International Festival.

 As assistant director for production and post-production at NYU’s Tisch School of the Arts Singapore campus I worked under Oliver Stone and David Irving.
 I served as head of productions at the Lux Centre and as post-supervisor for Studio Babelsberg in Berlin on Wim Wenders’ documentary Soul of a Man and Jackie Chan’s 80 Days Around the World.